 - Lighting: Neewer 480 LED lights affixed to custom light stand poles that were converted from 9ft Neewer light stands, mounted on Manfrotto super clamps which are attached to the desk.

-- Nikon Z 50 + FTZ adapter — recently acquired, I love it!
+- Nikon Z 50 + FTZ adapter — my favourite camera I’ve owned!

 - Sigma 18-35mm f1.8 Art DC lens — purchased used, dropped once onto some rocks on a beach in 2019 but built like a tank and still works fine